Safeguarding

-More detail is provided in our Safeguarding Children and Adults Policy (March 2022).
+More details are provided in our Safeguarding Children and Vulnerable Adults Policy (March 2023).

-We have also displayed the ‘Promoting a Safer Church’ poster prominently within our Church and Hall on the noticeboards.
+We also display the ‘Promoting a Safer Church’ poster prominently on the Church and Hall noticeboards.

-All those working with children and adults at risk have undergone safer recruitment, received safeguarding training and support, in accordance with the Code of Safer Working Practice.
+All those working with children and adults at risk have undergone safer recruitment and received safeguarding training and support in accordance with the Code of Safer Working Practice.

 Reporting a concern

-If you have a safeguarding concern it should be brought to the attention of our Parish Safeguarding Officer (PSO), Judith Wyllie.
-She can be contacted at safeguarding@longtonstandrew.org.
+If you have a safeguarding concern please tell our Parish Safeguarding Officer (PSO), Judith Wyllie at safeguarding@longtonstandrew.org.

 Safeguarding Risk Assessment